North Boambee Valley

 North Boambee Valley ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-In terms of ancestry, the top three groups are Australian (30.3%), English (29.8%), and Scottish (8.5%).
-There are also notable differences in the representation of French (0.7% vs regional 0.4%), Australian Aboriginal (3.6% vs 4.6%), and Samoan (0.2% vs 0.1%) ethnic groups.
+The 'Other' religious category was overrepresented compared to Regional NSW (2.7% vs 0.8%).
+In terms of ancestry, Australian (30.3%), English (29.8%), and Scottish (8.5%) were the most prevalent groups.
+Some ethnic groups showed notable differences: French (0.7% vs regional 0.4%), Australian Aboriginal (3.6% vs 4.6%), and Samoan (0.2% vs 0.1%).

 Frequently Asked Questions - Diversity